-So, why would we write for magazines that don’t pay well?
+You might wonder, why would we write for magazines that don’t pay well?

 Let’s look at this from the perspective of the editor of a low-paying magazine.
 These magazines have a problem finding and keeping good writers because they can’t afford to pay much, if at all.

-Editors of low paying magazines know they’re onto a good thing with established, professional writers who deliver well-written articles before the deadline.
+Editors of low paying magazines know they’re onto a good thing with established, professional writers who deliver well-written articles before deadline.

 And for the writer, magazine assignments are your ‘currency’ for being eligible for press trips and Fam Tours.

 If the readership of the magazine or website satisfies the tourist agency criteria, they might agree to send you on a nice, all expenses paid trip where you’re treated like a VIP.
 I’ve been on plenty of all-expenses press trips in my 10 years in the travel writing game.

-I’ve written several articles for Lost Treasure magazine since January 2011.
-Because of the low pay, she’s probably wondering why I still write for her magazine after all this time!
+I’ve written twenty-one articles for Lost Treasure magazine since January 2011.
+Because of the low pay, the editor probably wonders why I still write for her magazine after all this time!

 Early on, my assignments with Lost Treasure took me to ghost towns around Washington and Oregon, and several places in Arizona.
 These early gigs helped me build my bylines and gain confidence.
 They also helped me hone my writing skills.

 More recently, Lost Treasure assignments have landed me some great self-guided Fam tours in Juneau, Haines, Skagway, Ketchikan, and Fairbanks, Alaska.
-They’ve taken me to Sacramento, California, to Arrowtown, New Zealand, and to some ancient Roman gold mines in Wales.
+They’ve taken me to Sacramento, California, to Arrowtown, New Zealand, and even to some ancient Roman gold mines in Wales.

 In short, this modest, niche magazine has been a gold mine!
+(Pun intended.)

-Here are a few more gold mines I've found in low paying magazines to visit exciting places around the U.S. and overseas.
+Here are a few more gold mines I've found in low paying magazines to visit exciting places around the U.S. and overseas:

-My assignments with Ren magazine have taken me to some amazing events around England, Scotland, Wales, Belgium, Paris and Prague.
+My assignments with Ren magazine have taken me to some amazing events around England, Scotland, Wales, Belgium, Paris, and Prague.

-Writing for a website about European travel has led to numerous tours of destinations in England, Scotland, Belgium, Switzerland, Wales, Germany, and Budapest and Prague
+Writing for a website about European travel has led to numerous tours of destinations in England, Scotland, Belgium, Switzerland, Wales, Germany, and Budapest and Prague .

 Writing for low paying magazines can be gold mines for you, too.
 Think about all of your interests and get familiar with the magazines and websites that focus on those niches.

 So before you walk away from the lower paying magazines, think about the reasons why you write and consider the gold mines that might be hidden there for you.